-The SOFIE Architecture is a framework architecture, i.e. an architecture that defines types of functionalities but not a single exact implementation for those functionalities due to the fact that SOFIE can be used in so many types of applications in different fields that no single set of functionalities or APIs is capable of serving them all.
+The SOFIE Architecture is a framework architecture, i.e. an architecture that defines types of functionalities but no APIs or exact implementations for those functionalities due to the fact that SOFIE can be used in so many types of applications in different fields that no single set of functionalities or APIs is capable of serving them all.
 Therefore, the architecture is designed as a foundation that can be built upon to define suitable functionalities and interfaces for each application domain.

-The SOFIE Architecture is also a modular architecture, i.e. it consists of 6 components (introduced in Section 2.2 and detailed in Section 4), some or all of which can be utilised in any particular system, depending on the application requirements.
+The SOFIE Architecture is also a modular architecture, i.e. it consists of 6 components (introduced in Section 2.3 and detailed in Section 4), some or all of which can be utilised in any particular system, depending on the application requirements.
 The SOFIE pilots and some additional use cases were used to identify the 6 components that perform key functions for IoT federation and are, therefore, common to a large part of federation use cases.
+The pilot architectures provide example implementations of the SOFIE Architecture.

 Finally, one of the most fundamental design goals for the SOFIE Architecture is that it has to be able to support different types of IoT and ledger technologies without requiring changes to those technologies.
 This is due to the large installed base of existing technologies that do not allow changes and the fact that different parties and consortiums will continue to select their own IoT and distributed ledger technologies based on the different strengths of those technologies.
-By allowing federations to be IoT- and ledger-agnostic, SOFIE enables interoperability across technology silos.
-To this end, the ledger-related Interledger component supports ledger adapters that make it easy to add support for new types of ledger, and the Architecture also includes the concept of Federation Adapters (introduced in Section 2.2 and detailed in Section 5) that link IoT systems to the Architecture.
+By allowing federations to be IoT- and ledger-related Interledger component supports ledger adapters that make it easy to add support for new types of ledger, and the Architecture also includes the concept of Federation Adapters (introduced in Section 2.3 and detailed in Section 5) that link IoT systems to the Architecture.